Best Online Degrees in: Industrial Technology

 Most online bachelor’s degrees in industrial technology allow students to complete coursework at their own pace within a specific time frame for each assignment and class.
 However, most programs require students to complete an internship, or work study program before graduation.

 Building a Career

 Graduates holding a bachelor’s degree in industrial technology will be able to pursue several different jobs after graduation.
 Two of the most common jobs are as an industrial production manager, or an industrial engineering technician.
 Industrial production managers oversee the daily operations of manufacturing companies, or plants.
 In most cases they coordinate, plan, and oversee all activities involved with the creation of a particular product or process.
 Individuals can usually gain entry to the field with a bachelor’s degree in industrial technology, or a relatable subject.
 However, certain jobs may require a certain amount of work experience as well.
-According to the U.S. Bureau of Labor Statistics, the median annual income for industrial production managers was $87,160, in May 2010.
-However, it should be noted that entry-level pay will be considerably less, as the lowest 10% of employees in the field earned less than $52,400, in 2010.
+According to the U.S. Bureau of Labor Statistics, the median annual income for industrial production managers is $87,160.
+However, it should be noted that entry-level pay will be considerably less, as the lowest 10% of employees in the field earned less than $52,400.
 The BLS also reports that job growth for the field is expected to be slower than average when compared to all occupations, at 9% through the year 2020.